ElectricityMachine/SCR-SGPlus/README.md

 <h1><b> ATTENTION: A new SCR update has broken the functionality of the script.
-As this is a bug with SCR, I will be reporting it and attempting to have it fixed.
-In the meantime, please do not use SG+ until an update is out. </b></h1>
+If you notice a "Desk Exit" dialog appear when you change a signal, please try a different server or don't use the script. </b></h1>

+Reproducing this issue has been tricky, it seems to work some times but not other times.
+If you are affected by the issue, remember it is NOT caused by me, but rather an SCR/ROBLOX update.

 <h1 align="center">SCR: SG+</h1>